mrtns/extend/docs/_includes/content/libraries/extend-editor/configuring-extend-editor.md

 [allowDeleting](#allowdeleting-boolean) | Determines whether the user can delete a webtask or not.
 [allowEditingDependencies](#alloweditingdependencies-boolean) | Determines whether the user can edit `npm` dependencies or not.
 [preventClosingWindowIfDirty](#preventclosingWindowifdirty-boolean) | Determines if Extend editor should check for browser closing event.
+[createIfNotExists](#createifnotexists-object) | If `webtaskName` is provided, determines if Extend editor should create a webtask if the name provided does not exist.

 ### Header Options